 The Forktail Rabbitfish (Siganus argenteus) is also known as the Streamlined Spinefoot and Schooling Rabbit-fish.
 They were originally described by Quoy & Gaimard in 1825.
 As their one common name alludes to, they are found in schools whereas the other rabbitfish tend to be singular and in pairs.
+Unusually they always seem to have their mouth open all the time.

 Although they were once probably common they are still extremely rare in Tanzanian waters, having been susceptible to dynamite fishing which thankfully was stopped in 2017 as well as ring net fishing, now also banned.
 The numbers are slowly coming back up and now in 2020 on rare occasions we see individual juveniles and small groups of two or three fish.